Ian Bunting: Seattle Seahawks

 On August 26, 2021, after the retirement of Luke Willson, Bunting was signed by the Seattle Seahawks.
 He was waived on August 31.

 Dallas Cowboys

 On September 3, 2021, Bunting was signed by the Dallas Cowboys to their practice squad.
-He was activated from the practice squad to the active roster for their game against the Washington Football Team, and made his NFL debut in the 27–20 win.
+He was elevated from the practice squad to the active roster for their Week 14 game against the Washington Football Team.
+He replaced an injured Sean McKeon and made his NFL debut in the 27–20 win, while playing 12 special teams snaps and 3 snaps on offense.

 He signed a reserve/future contract with the Cowboys on January 18, 2022.
-He was waived/injured on August 15, 2022 and placed on injured reserve.
+He was waived/injured on August 15, 2022 and placed on injured reserve with a neck injury.
+He was waived on April 24, 2023, with a failed physical designation from the same neck injury.